dthpham/sminterpolate/README.md

 To scale the output video to `75%` of its original size:

 ```
-$ butterflow -r 24 --video-scale 0.75 <video>
+butterflow -r 24 --video-scale 0.75 <video>
 ```

 ##Quality

-Butterflow uses the Farneback algorithm to compute dense optical flows for use in frame interpolation.
+Butterflow uses the Farneback algorithm to compute dense optical flows for frame interpolation.
 You can pass in different values to the function to fine-tune the quality (robustness of image) of the resulting videos.
 Run `$ butterflow -h` for a list of advanced options and their default values.